The following is an excerpt from my book:

 Interest: Use the demo to show how you will deliver your UVP and generate interest.

-Action: Get a verbal, written, or pre-payment commitment that is appropriate. for the product above, we started taking pre-payments for the MVP and utilized a concierge MVP model to find ways to deliver continual value to our early adopters while we incrementally rolled out the MVP.
+Action: Get a verbal, written, or appropriate pre-payment commitment. for the product above, we started taking pre-payments for the MVP and utilized a concierge MVP model to find ways to deliver continual value to our early adopters.
+At the same time, we incrementally rolled out the MVP.

 How is this Different from a Pitch?